 Nelson was the only Black student at Steamboat Springs Middle School at the time of the incident.
 The Nelson family moved to Steamboat Springs when he was in sixth grade.
 The racism began two years ago when an older boy sucker-punched him in the school lunchroom.
 Nelson did not fight back.
 The next year, that boy, who wasn't the one involved in the February incident, came from Steamboat Springs High School with his friends and tried to pick a fight.
 Nelson said he didn't want to fight.

-If he had been convicted, he faced a year of out-of-home placement or juvenile detention.
+He faced a year of out-of-home placement or juvenile detention if he had been convicted.
 Juror Janet Hawkinson was disgusted that the case even went to trial.
 "Why did this case come this far?" she said.
-"And why did our DA prosecute this case, spend tax dollars, and take a child to trial who is an A-B student, in sports and spoken highly of?"
-A prosecutor in the 14th judicial district attorney's office declined to talk about the case.
+"And why did our DA prosecute this case, spend tax dollars, and take a child to trial who is an A-B student in sports and spoken highly of?"
+A prosecutor in the 14th judicial district attorney's office declined to discuss the case.
 "All the information would be in the court file," the prosecutor said.
 "We don't make comments on our cases."

 Nelson, while uncomfortable with the attention his case has brought, wanted other kids who may find themselves in the position he was in to stay strong.
 "I would tell them everything is going to be fine," he said.
-"Just stick with it and everything will work out the way things should work out."
-Reference:
+"Just stick with it, and everything will work out the way things should."